 The other part of me simply felt that others could not possibly understand what I was going through.
 The mental battle I was facing everyday trying to figure out life and death and why God did this.
 Why would he give us these babies only to take them away?

 I still do not have the answer to those questions.
 I don’t think I will ever fully understand.
+Is there anyone who really does understand it?

 Finding Joy Through the Pain